Tier 1 network

 A Tier 1 network is an Internet Protocol (IP) network that can reach every other network on the Internet solely via settlement-free interconnection (also known as settlement-free peering).
 In other words, tier 1 networks can exchange traffic with other Tier 1 networks without paying any fees for the exchange of traffic in either direction.
-In contrast, some Tier 2 networks and all Tier 3 networks must pay to transmit traffic on other networks.
+In contrast, Tier 2 and Tier 3 networks must pay to transmit traffic on some or all other networks.